Budget 2020: Stamp duty and carbon tax to rise in Brexit-focused budget

 Speaking as he arrived at the Department of Finance this morning, Mr Donohoe said all of the main features of Budget 2020 are well known but that it was “a particularly challenging budget” because of the need to make some changes before Brexit.

-- Rate of commercial stamp duty will rise from 6 per cent to 7.5 per cent.
+Rate of commercial stamp duty to rise from 6 per cent to 7.5 per cent

 Spending package